What Can Victims Do During A Breach Of Personal Protection Order?

 What You Can Do While Waiting For The Magistrate’s Outcome

-While waiting for the Magistrate’s outcome, it’s essential to prioritise your safety.
+While waiting for the Magistrate’s outcome, it’s important to prioritise your safety.
 If you feel unsafe at home, consider staying with a trusted friend or relative.
 Discuss your situation with them and ask if you can stay temporarily.

 If this is not an option and there is a high risk of danger at home, you can seek help from the Ministry of Social and Family Development (MSF)-funded Crisis Shelters.
 These shelters provide temporary accommodation for victims of family violence when no safe or suitable alternatives are available.